rl3/spamdetector/README.md

 This is a test to build an AI based spam detector. **This is currently work progress and by no means suitable for any production use.**

-**Most features described below are corrently not even remotely implemented nor thought through.**
+**Most features described below are currently not even remotely implemented nor thought through.**

 ## Planned Features
 - Command line program to be run on a regular basis (daily?) on messages known as SPAM (i.e. spam or junk folder) and